lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Readers Notes.md

 >"I thought it was an isolated incident, at the time."
 > -pg.
 72

-- this is [[Offred]] talking about when her daughter was taken in a grocery store
+- This is [[Offred]] talking about when her daughter was taken in a grocery store

 >"i think of the others, those without"
 > -pg.
 74